ramosgonzmarc/chiptube/README.md

 The last of these steps is carried out through an auxiliary script named sample_processing, which itself does as follows for every sample:

-Parameters are loaded -> Sample quality control -> Mapping to the reference genome -> Conversion of sam into sorted bam -> Peak calling ->
+Parameters are loaded -> Sample quality control -> Mapping to the reference genome -> Conversion of sam into sorted bam -> Peak calling

+Next, a message is written on a blackboard file for every processed sample.
+When the number of messages equals that of samples, further steps are followed:

+The results of all samples are intersected -> Motifs finding -> Visualisation

+For the visualisation, a further third script (this time in R) is used.
+This one works as follows: